Brightpearl supports the following VAT schemes:

-- Purchases, purchase credits and bank payments are all outgoing transactions and should report purchase taxes, as shown on the purchase tax control account (2201).
+- Purchases, purchase credits and bank payments are counted as 'input VAT' and should report purchase taxes, as shown on the purchase tax control account (2201).

-- Sales, sales credits and bank receipts are incoming transactions and should report sales taxes, as shown on the sales tax control account (2200).
+- Sales, sales credits and bank receipts are counted as 'output VAT' and should report sales taxes, as shown on the sales tax control account (2200).

 Tax codes on orders

 When an order is downloaded from a sales channel it will use the tax engine rules to decide which tax code should be assigned to each order row.

 Note: The tax amount used on the order may be that calculated by Brightpearl, or that from the sales channel.
 Please refer to the specific channel documentation.

 When an order is manually entered the tax code assigned to the order row will be the product tax code, unless the customer has been assigned a specific tax code, which would override the product tax code.